-The CUIRE Program at Johns Hopkins All Children’s Hospital provides a comprehensive range of services for rehabilitating patients diagnosed with short bowel syndrome, severe gastrointestinal dysfunction and intestinal failure.
+Intestinal Rehabilitation Therapy at Johns Hopkins All Children’s Hospital treats patients with short bowel syndrome, severe gastrointestinal dysfunction and intestinal failure.

 - Intestinal atresia